AspirinCode/AlphaPPIMI/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow)](https://github.com/Bigrock-dd/AlphaPPIMI)

-This repository contains the code and data for our paper "[**AlphaPPIMI: A Comprehensive Deep Learning Framework for Predicting PPI-Modulator Interactions**]".
-Currently, the paper is under review.
-We plan to make the code publicly available after the paper is accepted.  ！！！
+This repository contains the code and data for our paper "**AlphaPPIMI: A Comprehensive Deep Learning Framework for Predicting PPI-Modulator Interactions**".

 # AlphaPPIMI